devzami/freeRADIUS/README.md

 The FreeRADIUS server container includes the following dependencies:

 - **FreeRADIUS Server**: Base image for FreeRADIUS.
-- **Oracle Instant Client**: Installed to allow integration with Oracle databases.
 - **nano**: Text editor for easy file editing inside the container.
 - **libaio1**: A library required for Oracle Instant Client.